gatetecodes/gatetecodes/README.md

 # 👋 Hello World!
 I'm Marcel Gatete

 As a passionate senior full stack developer, I thrive on transforming visionary concepts into cutting-edge digital solutions through the power of code.
-My mission is to bridge the gap between imagination and innovation, crafting robust applications that not only meet but exceed expectations.
+My mission is to bridge the gap between imagination and innovation.

 ## 🚀 What I Do